eece2560-spring18-s2/eece2560-spring18-s2/final_project.md

 ## Description

-Final course projects count as 20% of your final grade, with an optional additional 10% extra credit for those projects with novel features, or outstanding presentations.
+Final course projects count as 20% of your final grade, with an optional additional 10% extra credit according to the novelty, implementation, difficulty, and report writing.
 You can work on your final course project individually or in groups of no more than three students.
+More group members need to demonstrate more work in the final project.

-Please use the link posted to Piazza to accept for the final project and push all the mertials to the created git repo.
-The deadline for the final project will be at 11:59pm EST, Dec 8th 2017.
+Please use the link posted to Piazza to accept the final project and push all the mertials to the created git repo.
+The deadline for the final project will be at 11:59pm EST, April 27th 2018.
 No submissions will be accepted after the given deadline.
-Submissions by email will not be accepted either.
+All the work need to be submitted to Github.
+Submissions by email will not be accepted.

+## Proposal

+Please submit a proposal for what you want to solve in your final project on Piazza.
+You can either list you group member.
+Or you can use this chance to find someone to work with you.

+The proposal should be no more than 2 short paragraphes long.
+Your TA and your instructor will evaluate your proposal to check for the difficulty.
+Proposal dues on Feb 23th, 2018.
+Everyone should have a team by then.

 ## Submission

 Your project submission consists of three parts:

-1. A porject report `readme.md`, written in markdown format and should be directly viewable on Github.
+1. A porject report `report.md`, written in markdown format and should be directly viewable on Github.
 The whole report should be no more than 2000 words.

-1. Push all your C, C++, or Simulink files to the Github repo.
-Any C or C++ code should be accompanied by a Makefile, and should compile with no errors on the ZedBoard or a CoE machine.
-Any submitted Simulink file should run a simulation and be synthesized on the ZedBoard without errors.
-Also make sure to give an instruction in your `readme.md` file about how to compile and run your project.
+1. Push all your files to the Github repo.
+Any C++ code should be accompanied by a Makefile, and should compile with no errors on the c9.io workspace.
+If you are familar with CMake, you can also organize your project with CMake.

-1. A link to a YouTube Video with a demo of your project, with a **maximum duration of 2 minutes**.
-Add this link to the end of your `readme.md` file.
-   If you work in a team, make sure that all members get equal opportunities to participate in the presentation.
+   Other compilation methods will not be accepted.
+Also, make sure to give an instruction in a `readme.md` file about how to compile and run your code.

+1. If you think a video helps your demonstration, you can record video no more than 5 minuets long and upload it to Youtube.
+You should paste a link to the youtube page in your report.

 ## Report

 Your project report should have the following sections:

 1. Project title
+1. Authors
+1. Introduction

+    What problem you solve in your project.
+Why it is important.
+Motivate readers in this section without too many technical details.

+1. Background (Optional)

+    If your project is based on others' work, briefly introduce that work.
+    Introduce the theory and terminologies you are going to use in the next a few sections.

+1. Design

+    What is your approach.
+Briefly go over the technical details and challenges of your implementation.
+What you have done to improve performance.

-1. Project description
+1. Performance

-    List here all deatures of your project, and give some technical details about their implementation.
-Also, give instructions on how to repeat your experiments.
+    What is the overall performance of your design.
+How you interprets that.
+Do your performance optimization approaches work?

 1. Relevance

-    Cite here what parts of the course material you are exercising for the design of the project.
-Explain what additional concepts this project helped you to learn.

-1. Roles

-    If you work in a group, describe here how each member contributed to the development of the project.
+    How your project links to the topics we covered in the class.

-1. YouTube link
+1. YouTube link (optional)

-    Add here a clickable link to a public YouTube video.
+    Add here a clickable link to your YouTube video.

 ## Project topics

-Just in order to give you an idea of the complexity expected from your final project, here are some examples of project topics chosen by other students in the past:
+Just in order to give you an idea of the complexity expected from your final project, here are some example projects:

-* Write a calculator on the ZedBoard, using switches as inputs, and LEDs as outputs.

-* Program the robotic arm with more complex and human-like movements.
-For example, have it move an object, shake hands, high five, draw on a board with a marker, etc.

-* Synchronize movements in the Wiimote with movements in the robotic arm.
-Think of a situation where the robot is located in an inaccessible environment for a human, such as a vacuum room, or a very low-temperature space, where you would want a robot to mimic the movements of your own body.

-* Control hardware devices on the ZedBoard using the keyboard.
-For example, use keys to move the robot in different directions, or write a program that interprets commands, such as “dance”, “lay down”, or “grab an object”.

-* Write a simple computer game that involves interaction with hardware devices and the ZedBaord.
+* Efficient matrix multiplication algorithm implementation
+* Solve a rubics cube with algorithm
+* Solve a 15-puzzle problem with algorithm
+* Use KMeans algorithm to cluster data
+* Use PageRank to evaluate the importance of a node in a map
+* Multi-threaded Monte-Carlo method for PI calculation
+* Multi-threaded Merge Sort algorithm
+* Implemtation of a simple neural network for classification

 These are just some examples, and you are encouraged to come up with your own project ideas.

-Use the first week for brainstorming, and share your project proposal with me by November 3rd, either after class or on Slack.
-I will help you assess the feasibility and complexity of the project and refine your idea.